 The first thing to know: Even though it often comes this way, DO NOT store your cheese in plastic wrap!
 Wrapping cheese directly in plastic is the equivalent of flavor suffocation.
 Cheese is a living, breathing thing, and closing it off to air is just about the worst thing you can do to it.
 Plus, plastic wrap has a taste, and it takes just a day for that flavor to start making its way into the face of the cheese.

 The best way to store your cheese is in cheese paper.
-The next best thing (and probably the easier way) is to wrap your cheese first in parchment or waxed paper, and then loosely in plastic wrap or a plastic baggie.
+The next best thing (and probably the easier way, if you don't have cheese paper handy) is to wrap your cheese first in parchment or waxed paper, and then loosely in plastic wrap or a plastic baggie.
 This method provides a bit of breathability for the cheese without it drying out.

-• Label the paper with the cheese variety and date.
+- Label the cheese: Mark the paper with the cheese variety and date.